Our approach to BIM

 We like to simplify things, and have always recognised that collaboration brings the best results.
 BIM (Building Information Modelling) enables us to do both of these things.

-BIM informing the way we work
+BIM informs the way we work

 Going beyond the geometry of design and offering more than 3D modelling software, BIM informs the way we work with our contractors.
 By digitally producing files to represent physical infrastructure, important information can be shared, and the design added to.
 BIM software is a tool we are increasingly using on our projects to allow multiple contractors and trades to contribute information, before any construction begins.
 This ultimately streamlines procedures, monitors costs and minimises waste.